THE CONSTITUTION OF

 c) One member of Council shall be nominated by the Chapter of the College of Arms, and shall continue to serve until replaced by the Chapter.

-d) The Officers of the Society shall be a Chairman, a Vice Chairman, a Secretary and a Treasurer appointed by the Council from amongst its members.
-The same person may hold more than one office but shall not thereby acquire more than one vote at a Council or General Meeting.
+d) From amongst its members the Council shall appoint a Chairman, a Vice Chairman, and a Treasurer and may likewise appoint other of its members to carry out particular responsibilities.
+The same person may hold more than one such appointment but shall not thereby acquire more than one vote at a Council or General Meeting.
 Officers appointed by the Council remain in office until they become disqualified either by resignation from the office or ceasing to be a member of the Council.
 If an Officer ceases to be a member of Council on account of failing to be elected at an AGM, he will continue in office pro tem until the next meeting of the Council.

 7. a) Any vacancy on the Council may be filled by the Council by co-option until the next Annual General Meeting.